syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 A file or file object can be assigned a file name like key, and made available under this key.

 !! **Be aware**
 !!
 We discourage the use of special characters, especially dots (`.`) and slashes (`/`) in bucket or object names, especially at the start and end of names.
-As names can be used or interpreted as dns names, pathnames and/or filenames, this can confuse both server and client software and in consequence may lead to buckets or objects being unaccessible or unmaintainable.
+As names can be used or interpreted as DNS names, pathnames and/or filenames, this can confuse both server and client software and in consequence may lead to buckets or objects being inaccessible or unmaintainable.
 In case you are stuck with such a phenomenon, please contact our [Support (support@syseleven.de)](../../06.Support/default.en.md).

 ## Regions